microsoft/GLUECoS/README.md

 # GLUECoS: An Evaluation Benchmark for Code-Switched NLP
 This is the repo for the ACL 2020 paper [GLUECoS: An Evaluation Benchmark for Code-Switched NLP](https://www.aclweb.org/anthology/2020.acl-main.329/)

-GLUECoS is a benchmark comprising of multiple code-mixed tasks across 2 langauge pairs (En-Es and En-Hi)
+GLUECoS is a benchmark comprising of multiple code-mixed tasks across 2 language pairs (En-Es and En-Hi)

 Below are instructions for obtaining the datasets that comprise the benchmark and training transformer based models on this data.
 Both steps can be run on separate systems and the instructions are structured in such a way.
 All the user has to do is to copy over the `Data/Processed_Data` folder over to perform training

 ## Obtaining Datasets
 Follow the following instructions to download and process the datasets.
-All the steps have been tested and should work in a brand new conda environment with `python==3.6.10` or a docker container with the `python:3.6` image.
+All the steps should work in a brand new conda environment with `python==3.6.10` or a docker container with the `python:3.6` image.
 Please note that the splits for some of the datasets are different from their original releases.
 1. Install the requirements for the preprocessing scripts
     ```
     pip install -r requirements.txt